nablarch/nablarch-document/en/examples/index.rst

   .. tip::
-    Examples are not intended to be used to create a full-fledged applications by modifying each Example.
+    Example is not intended to be used to create a full-fledged applications by modifying each Example.
     If you want to create a full-fledged application, create it from :ref:`blank_project`.